dorktype/LICE/README.md

 the SysV ABI for AMD64.
 So it should function on any AMD64 Linux or FreeBSD system.

+### What does LICE stand for?
+This was a topic of serious debate amoungst myself and peers.
+Some of the ideas were:

+-   Lamest Implementing C Enviroment
+-   LICE Isn't Ceee
+-   Limitless Internal Compiler Errors
+-   Lamest Implemenation of C, Ever!

+I like to think the last one suits the current status of the project currently.
+To be fair I don't care what you think it stands for, just find solace in one of the choices above, or one of your own and stick with it.
+If you do happen to find a nice marketable explination of the acronym you can email me your suggestion and I'll include it here.

 ### Sources
 The following sources where used as information and inspiration